reflex-dev/reflex-web/blog/structuring-a-large-app.md

 author: Masen Furer
 date: 2024-03-27
 title: "Structuring a Large App"
+title_tag: "How to Structure a Large Reflex App"
 description: "So your Reflex app is getting large?
-Here's some advice on how to lay it out."
+Here's practical advice on project structure, organization, and layout patterns for scaling Python web apps."
 image: /blog/project_structure.webp
 tag: Open Source
 meta: [